-Besides understanding the patterns in financial decision-making, this study also explored the decision-making lens through gender, asset ownership, and migration status.
-The study used a mixed-methods design, combining logistic regression analysis and other statistical tests with key-informant interviews with local and State actors to provide valuable context on the dynamics of household decision-making, trends in migration, and deterrents to improved financial behaviour.
+Besides understanding the patterns in financial decision-making, this study also explored the decision-making lens through gender, asset ownership, and migration status. combining logistic regression analysis and other statistical tests with key-informant interviews with local and State actors to provide valuable context on the dynamics of household decision-making, trends in migration, and deterrents to improved financial behaviour.
 The results from this study will help inform the design of e-financial products for migrant households.